The Rodman Law Group:

 Many people find themselves asking these questions when we raise the issue of securities compliance for the first time.
-The answer to the first part of that question is: a security is an investment of money that is made in the expectation of profits that arise from a common enterprise that depends entirely on the efforts of others.
+The answer to the first part of that question was answered by the Supreme Court in the landmark case Securities and Exchange Commission v.
+W. J. Howey Co.
+The answer, at its core is: a security is an investment of money that is made in the expectation of profits that arise from a common enterprise that depends entirely on the efforts of others.
 The reason the definition matters is because if an investment is found to be a security it is subject to the Securities Act of 1933 and the Exchange Act of 1934.
 These Acts were passed after the stock market crash that precipitated the Great Depression to ensure the fairness and safety of the financial markets to the average citizen and to curb the rampant fraud that was prevalent in the industry at the time.
 While largely successful, neither Act has completely eradicated fraud, but both have resulted in a compliance minefield for new businesses looking for funding.

 What We Do

 In order to stay in compliance with these laws, companies looking to secure capital can either file a full registration statement and conduct an Initial Public Offering (IPO), or look attempt to secure an exemption from the Acts.
 Considering the fact that large IPOs can cost upwards of $100,000,000, we generally counsel our clients to make use of one of the existing exemptions.
 Such recommendations are never one-size-fits-all so recommendations are made after extensive consultation and consideration of numerous variables.
 The simple act of fundraising can be extremely daunting in and of itself.
 Let us handle the compliance issues so that you can focus on one of the most important things you will ever do for your company: securing capital.